Yandex Cloud

 If object filtering is not configured, Identity Hub AD Sync Agent will attempt to synchronize all available objects in the Active Directory folder.

 • remove_user_behavior: Controls what action should be applied to users on the Yandex Cloud side if the corresponding ones on the Active Directory side were deleted or ceased to satisfy the conditions specified in sync_settings.filter (e.g., if moved to another organization unit).
-This is an optional parameter.
+This is an optional setting.
 The possible values are:

-• remove: Users who were deleted ceased to satisfy the filter criteria will be deleted on the Identity Hub side.
+• remove: Users who were deleted ceased to satisfy the filter criteria will be deleted on the Yandex Identity Hub side.
 This is the default action.

-• block: Users who were deleted ceased to satisfy the filter criteria will be deactivated on the Identity Hub side.
+• block: Users who were deleted ceased to satisfy the filter criteria will be deactivated on the Yandex Identity Hub side.

 Note

-If synchronization reveals that a Active Directory user group was deleted or ceased to satisfy the filter criteria (e.g., if moved to another organization unit), such a group will be deleted on the Identity Hub side.
+If synchronization reveals that a Active Directory user group was deleted or ceased to satisfy the filter criteria (e.g., if moved to another organization unit), such a group will be deleted on the Yandex Identity Hub side.

 5. Run the Identity Hub AD Sync Agent to start syncing: